ecoshub/ecoshub.github.io/about.markdown

 ### Programming Languages -in chronic order-

 -   **Java:** I was using java to build desktop and mobile applications.
 I wrote my graduation project with java it was a computation and simulation program for isostatic system analysis.
-It has a interface that you can draw a system using touch pad, apply the forces and It calculates the deflection and inner stress of the system.
+It has an interface that you can draw a system using touch pad, apply the forces and It calculates the deflection and inner stress of the system.
 Also I wrote a ton of engineering calculation programs to ease my workload.
 It was my main programming language over 3 or 4 years.

 <br>

 -   **Python:** I was using python3 for data visualization, data cleaning, machine learning and Deep learning (mostly CNN).
-    I am still have basic understanding about those concepts.
+    I still have basic understanding about those concepts.
-    Tools that a use:
+    Tools that a have used:

     -   **Numpy**
     -   **Pandas**